SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-07-best-rfkjr-headline.md

 > Sticks Nix Hick Pix

-Meaning: people who live in rural areas ("the sticks") say no to ("mix") rural-focused movies ("hick pix").
+Meaning: people who live in rural areas ("the sticks") say no to ("nix") rural-focused movies ("hick pix").
 It manages to be completely insulting, both on rural people as well as reflexively on the _Variety_ headline editors themselves.